LingyunGuo/searchBox/README.md

 A boolean that determines whether to do the search everytime a character is entered, or only perform ajax call when the user stops typing. **Default to be `true` (only search when typing stops).**
 ### disappearOnBlur: Boolean
 A boolean that controls whether the result panel should disappear when both search box and result panel is not focused. **Default to be `false`.**
-### showOnClick: Boolean
-A boolean that controls whether the result panel should pop up when search box is clicked. **Default to be `false`.**

-This would have no effect if disappearOnBlur is not set or set to be false, since the result panel would always be on the page.
 ### searchOnEnter: Boolean
 A boolean that determines whether to perform search whenever typing stops or only when `Enter` key is pressed. **Default to be `false`.**
 If this is set to true, then the `lazySearch` option is ignored.